Phil Kerslake: Biography

 Phil Kerslake was born in Swansea, Wales in 1959, and immigrated to Australia in 1964 and then to New Zealand in 1967.
 He attended high school at Auckland Grammar School and graduated in 1973.

 Kerslake started experiencing symptoms of a lymphoma as a teen, and was given a terminal prognosis when he was 19.
 He was diagnosed with cancer eight times over the course of his life and underwent a number of treatments.
 He wrote of his experiences in the 2006 book Life, Happiness... and Cancer: Survive with action and attitude!
 (ISBN 978-0980417067).
 The book continues (at 2020) to sell in bulk to cancer support NGO's and others who distribute the work to new patients to help them potentially arehieve better outcomes from their treatments.
-The book was published in Australia in 2008 and in Africa and Poland in 2010, each through different publishers.
-It was later published in paperback in Australia by Fontaine Press, and as an e-book through Amazon.com in 2013.
+It was published in paperback in Australia by Fontaine Press, and as an e-book through Amazon.com in 2013.

-Kerslake gave talks to cancer patients, cancer support professionals and medical professionals mainly throughout New Zealand, on the use of psychosocial (mind-body-spirit) support measures to help patients cope with their experiences.
-He was also a professional motivational speaker, using his life story to inspire people to live their lives with the kind of tenacity and resilience he has managed to develop to survive numerous cancer diagnoses over more than 40 years.
-People may use these traits to be more resilient and adaptive in all areas of their lives.
+Kerslake gave talks to cancer patients, cancer support professionals and medical professionals mainly throughout New Zealand on the use of psychosocial support measures to help patients cope with their experiences.
+He was also a professional motivational speaker, using his life story to discuss coping with multiple cancer diagnoses over more than 40 years.

 Phil Kerslake died on 11 December 2021, 43 years after his first cancer diagnosis.
 Up until his death in 2021, Kerslake divided his time between managing his periodic active treatments, volunteer work in cancer patient support, and paid employment through his motivational talks.
 He lived in Wellington, New Zealand and is survived by his wife Gillian and their two sons.